 DESCRIPTION

 When lit, all undead creatures within a 15-ft radius must succeed at a DC 14 Will saving throw or be fascinated.
-A creature that successfully saves is not subject to the effects of a psychopomp’s pillar for 24 hours.
+A creature that successfully saves is not subject to the effects of a Psychopomp’s Pillar for 24 hours.
 This effect continues while the candle burns and for 1 round thereafter.
 This is a visual mind-affecting charm effect.
 This ability can affect undead creatures, even though the undead subtype makes such creatures immune to mind-affecting effects (though undead creatures with immunity to mind-affecting effects from a source other than their creature type are still immune).
 In addition, the wielder can take a standard action that provokes attacks of opportunity to anoint a medium sized melee weapon with the runoff wax to give it ghost touch (as per the magic weapon special ability) while the candle burns and for 1 round thereafter.
 The candle burns for six rounds.

 CONSTRUCTION REQUIREMENTS